jpope8/skin-image-analysis/README.md

 ## References
-> - [1] This work was supported by UK Research and Innovation, Innovate UK [grant number 53707].
-SYNERGIA - Secure bY desigN End to end platfoRm for larGe scale resource constrained Iot Applications.
-[InnovateUK](https://gtr.ukri.org/projects?ref=53707) (last retrieved September 2021).
+> - [1] This work was supported by the Jean Golding Institute Staff Seed Corn Funding Call 2023-2024, "Pilot Study to determine Tone Bias in Open-Source Skin Cancer Datasets", [Worktribe](2397644).

 ## License